RaivoRipuli/lastwarVP/README.md

 ## Miscellaneous info

 Version 4 is able to scroll the applications list.
 It will scroll depending on the pixel color detected.\
-Version 6 is more reliant on pixel colors, but can also automatically open applicants menu and only try to approve when somone has applied
+Version 6 is more reliant on pixel colors, but can also automatically open applicants menu and only try to approve when somone has applied.\
 Version 11 is with OCR and player detection feature